Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-1.md

 ## Create a Forge App

 1. Follow the instructions on [Get Started with Forge in Three Steps](https://forge.autodesk.com/developer/start-now/signup) to create a Forge App.
-In the *Add Services to Forge* stage, select "Design Automation API V3" and "Data Management API".
+In the *Add Services to Forge* stage, select "Design Automation API" and "Data Management API".

 2. Jot down the *Client ID* and *Client Secret* of the Forge App you created.
 You will need this in the next step.